allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

     }

 We admit that the Scala implementation is not as readable as _pure_ BDD specification.
-However in our opinion when there is a lot of tests, reusing characters makes it easier write new tests and see differences between existing ones.
+However in our opinion when there are a lot of tests, reusing characters makes it easier to write new tests and see differences between existing ones.
 Another benefit is that we may still use plain Scala, without introducing new tools.

 ### Summary